Herbert Broennle: War against the Soviet Union

 Operation Barbarossa, the German invasion of the Soviet Union, began on 22 June 1941.
 In the fortnight prior, JG 54 had been moved to an airfield in Lindenthal near Rautenberg, East Prussia, present-day Uslowoje in Kaliningrad Oblast.
 Tasked with supporting Army Group North in its advance through the Baltic states towards Leningrad, the unit began combat operations shortly afterwards.
 The next day, Brönnle claimed his first aerial victory when pilots of I. Gruppe of JG 54 claimed 14 Tupolev SB-2 bombers shot down, including one by Brönnle.
-On 29 July, I. Gruppe moved to a makeshift airfield named Mal.
-Owsischtschi located near Lake Ozero Samro east of Lake Peipus where they remained until 24 August.
+On 29 July, I. Gruppe moved to a makeshift airfield named Malaja Owsischtschi located near Lake Ozero Samro east of Lake Peipus where they remained until 24 August.
 Here, the Gruppe supported German forces in the attack on Leningrad.
 Here on 17 August, Brönnle made a forced landing near Tschertskowad when his Bf 109 F-2 (Werknummer 5444) suffered engine failure.
 His crash-site was 19 km behind Soviet lines.
 Avoiding capture by diving into a river, Brönnle returned to German held territory the following day.

 On 2 February 1942, Brönnle may have shot down Ivan Chulkov from the Soviet 41 IAP Fighter Regiment.
 Brönnle was the only pilot of JG 54 to claim an aerial victory that day.
 On 14 May, Brönnle engaged in aerial combat with SB-2 bombers near Peterhof.
 In this encounter, his Bf 109 F-4 (Werknummer 7474) was damaged, resulting in an emergency landing at Krasnogvardeysk, present-day Gatchina, and injuring Brönnle.
 While hospitalized, Brönnle was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 15 June.

 Following his convalescence, Brönnle returned to his unit in October 1942 and was promoted to Oberfeldwebel, a non-commissioned officer's rank.
 In mid-December 1942, I. Gruppe began converting to the Focke-Wulf Fw 190 A-4 radial engine powered fighter.
 The conversion training took place at Heiligenbeil, present-day Mamonovo, before returning to Krasnogvardeysk.

 On 14 March 1943, Brönnle, together with Oberleutnant Günter Fink, were awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) after 57 and 46 aerial victories respectively.
 Brönnle then briefly served as an instructor with Ergänzungs-Jagdgruppe Süd, a supplementary training unit, before transferring to Jagdgeschwader 53 (JG 53—53rd Fighter Wing).